I'm David Zermeño. I love video games, especially RPG, RTS and MMORPGs. I'm a pro-gamer and reviewer of many popular titles.

-Why Play a Mage?
+Why Play as a Mage?

-Note: I will be explaining the raising method with a X/Y/W style.
+Note: I will be explaining the raising method with an X/Y/W style.
 This refers to points spent on Health, Stamina, and Magicka.
 For example, if I say that every 10 levels you should use 5 points on Health, 3 points on Stamina and 2 points on Magicka, this would be a 50/30/20 (in percentages).

 Which Races Make the Best Mages?

-The High Elves begin with a +10 in Illusion and +5 in Alteration, Conjuration, Destruction, Enchanting and Restoration schools of magic.
+The High Elves begin with a +10 in Illusion and +5 in Alteration, Conjuration, Destruction, Enchanting, and Restoration schools of magic.
 This kind of advantage is amazing for any magic wielder.
-The Altmer are the best option for a player willing to take the risk of being a pure Mage, but they can be also good as Battle Mages, Conjurers, Wizards, Necromancers, Dark Knights and Paladins.
+The Altmer are the best option for a player willing to take the risk of being a Pure Mage, but they can be also good as Battle Mages, Conjurers, Wizards, Necromancers, Dark Knights and Paladins.
 They lack a good defense in comparison to other races but you can sacrifice some damage for some armor, or apply a magic defensive spell.

-Bretons get a +10 in Conjuration, +5 in Alteration, Restoration, Illusion, Alchemy and Speech.
+Bretons get a +10 in Conjuration, +5 in Alteration, Restoration, Illusion, Alchemy, and Speech.
 This is a jack of all trades magic race, which makes them especially good for the hybrid Mage classes.
 They can also absorb magic attack thanks to the racial spell "Dragonskin," making Bretons more durable against magic users.
-The Bretons are good as pure Mages, but they are most dangerous and powerful when played as one of the hybrid classes.
+The Bretons are good as pure Mages, but they are the most dangerous and powerful when played as one of the hybrid classes.
 You can choose to make a Breton a more durable class like a Paladin, Death Knight, Wizard or Magi-Assassin.
-In my personal experience they also make great Battle Mages, though this can be a hard task.
+In my personal experience, they also make great Battle Mages, though this can be a hard task.

 Dunmers, also known as Dark Elves, start with +10 in Destruction and +5 in Alchemy, Alteration, Illusion, Light Armor, and Sneak.
 Their mastery in Destruction Magic makes them really dangerous early in the game and can cause serious damage in the hand of a good player.
-Dunmer are hard to level up as mages but with patience and perseverance they can be real champions.
+Dunmer are hard to level up as mages, but with patience and perseverance, they can be real champions.
 They are best oriented as Wizards or Magi-assassins.

 Types of Magic

-Conjuration: Summons magical creatures and weapons.
+Summons magical creatures and weapons.

-Destruction: Offensive elemental magic such as fire, frost, and shock.
+Offensive elemental magic such as fire, frost, and shock.

-Restoration: Creation and life force magic.
+Creation and life force magic.
 Used for healing and defense.

-Alteration: Uses reality-altering barriers and spells.
+Uses reality-altering barriers and spells.

-Illusion: Manipulates the mind of the enemy to cause fear or confusion.
+: Manipulates the mind of the enemy to cause fear or confusion.

-Enchanting: Adds magical effects to weapons and armor.
+Adds magical effects to weapons and armor.

-Types of Mage
+Types of Mages